3MFConsortium/spec_displacement/3MF Displacement Extension.md

 \end{cases}
 $$

 where $texture(u, v)$ denotes the value in the range [0, 1] returned by sampling the displacement texture map at parametric coordinates $(u, v)$ and the displacement is defined in the model unit resolution, as specified in the 3MF core specification ([3.4 Model](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#34-model)).
+The tile style NONE specifies that there is no displacement outside the [0, 1] coordinates range for non zero offsets.

 Notice that, as $d(u, v)$ is used to scale the displacement vector $n(u, v)$, the final size of the displacement at each point depends on $texture(u, v)$ and *height*.
 Figure 2-4 shows the result of choosing different values for these two parameters.
 The offset parameter is particularly useful to change what value of the texture produces no displacement.
 The *height* value may take negative values to produce displacement in the direction opposite to the specified displacement vectors.